Skip to main content

 Bringing Wall Street to Main Street

-In the 1968 Housing and Urban Development Act, Fannie Mae became a private shareholder-owned corporation chartered by the U.S. Congress.
+With amendments to the Charter Act in 1968, Fannie Mae became an entirely shareholder-owned corporation.
 After being removed from the federal budget, Fannie Mae funded its operations through stock and bond markets.

 A World of Opportunities